pablo-meier/Pablog/posts/2019-08-23-fresco-jesus-ocaml-setup.md

 ### Quick-fire topics

-I could write more, but jesus this is long enough, so we'll quickfire these.
+I could write more, but Jesus this is long enough, so we'll quickfire these.

 #### Editor config